stan-dev/design-docs/designs/0027-adjoint-ode.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The ODE adjoint method for ODEs is relatively involved mathematically.
 The main challenge comes from a mix of different notation and conventions used in different fields.
 Here we relate commonly used notation within Stan math to the [user guide of CVODES](https://computing.llnl.gov/sites/default/files/public/cvs_guide-5.6.1.pdf), the underlying library we employ to handle the numerical solution.
-The goal of reverse mode autodiff is to calculate the derivative of some function $l(\theta)$ wrt. to it's parameters
-$\theta$ at some particular realization of $\theta$; here $\theta$ denotes a set of parameters.
-The function $l$ now depends on the solution of an ODE given as initial value problem
+The goal of reverse mode autodiff is to calculate the derivative of some function $l(\theta)$ wrt. to it's parameters $\theta$ at some particular realization of $\theta$; here $\theta$ denotes a set of parameters.
+For example, the likelihood is defined as the normal log probability density for a single observation at time-point $T$.
+The mean of this normal log probability density is modelled as the solution of an ODE.
+The ODE itself depends on some parameters $p$ which are a subset of $\theta$.
+The ODE is given as initial value problem

 \begin{align}
 \dot{y} &= f(y,t,p) (\#eq:odeDef) \\
  y(t_0) &= y^{(0)}. (\#eq:odeInitial)
 \end{align}

-The ODE has $N$ states, $y=(y_1, \ldots, y_N)$, and is parameterized in terms of parameters $p$ which are a subset of
-$\theta$.
-Let's now further assume for simplicity that the function
-$l$ only depends on the solution of the ODE at the time-point
-$T$.
-During the reverse sweep of reverse mode autodiff we are then given the autodiff adjoints of $a_{l,y_n}$ wrt to the output state
+The ODE has $N$ states, $y=(y_1, \ldots, y_N)$.
+During the reverse sweep of reverse mode autodiff we are then given the autodiff adjoints of $a_{l,y_n}$ wrt to the output state $y(T,p)$.
+These are the partials of $l$ wrt to each state
-$y(T,p)$.
-These
-are the partials of $l$ wrt to each state

 $$ a_{l,y_n} = \left.\frac{\partial l}{\partial y_n}\right|_{t=T} $$